 West Australians (WA) in rural and pastoral areas rely heavily on Bush Fire Brigades (BFB) for protection against the threat and devastation of fire.

-Nearly 31,000 volunteers protect WA from bushfires through fire prevention and risk management, fire suppression and fire safety education.
+Over 19.500 bush fire service volunteers protect WA from bushfires through fire prevention and risk management, fire suppression and fire safety education.

 BFB volunteer firefighters are trained to operate equipment, vehicles and appliances used in fire suppression operations.

 - Personal and team safety

 - Fire suppression methods